 Hooker Island, Franz Josef Land, Russia –

 Tikhava Bay and the enormous Rubini Rock, with its basalt formations, are Hooker Island’s iconic features.
-The many crevices in the massive cliff provide shelter for large colonies of seabirds including kittiwakes, guillemots and skuas.
+The many crevices in the massive cliff provide shelter during the early summer months for large colonies of seabirds including kittiwakes, guillemots and skuas.
 Weather permitting, we will make a Zodiac landing to visit the abandoned Sedova Station on shore, the first polar station of Franz Josef Land.

 Murmansk, Russia –